ajwootto/pStocks/README.md

 Due to the Pebble SDK not being made publicly available, there is a simple "SendStocksToPebble" function that would, in theory, send the data string to the watch.

+####Loading in Eclipse####

+If you find yourself having troubles with: "[2013-01-24 01:52:00 - PebbleStockMain] Conversion to Dalvik format failed with error 1"

+Then go to Project properties > build path, click on Referenced Libraries, and then remove.
+Then project > clean.

+You may have an issue where the gcm library got deleted (it should not have been).
+But if it was, you'll have to go download it.

+Also, your ADT needs to have Extras > Google Cloud Messaging.